Bi/Gay Heterosexually Married Men: Who am I, really?

-- Reading others stories
+Reading others’ stories

-- Physical expression of feelings
+Physical expression of feelings

 SUGGESTED WAYS OF HEALING AND TAKING INVENTORY

-- Live alone if possible
+Live alone, if possible

-In some ways it is much easier to be straight or gay than truly bisexual.
+In some ways, it is much easier to be exclusively straight or gay than truly bisexual.
 The old joke is that if you are bisexual, you have twice the chance of a date on Saturday night.
 The real punch line is: but only if you are in the closet.
-Bisexuals are much less accepted than men on either end of the Kinsey scale.
+Bisexuals find much less acceptance than men on either end of the Kinsey scale.
 What I mean by "bisexual" is a man who is both emotionally and sexually attracted to both sexes and able to be in love with either gender.

-However, in my experience, many men attempt to have it both ways by having sex or relationships on the side without their wives’ knowledge.
+Many men attempt to have it both ways by having sex or relationships on the side without their wives’ knowledge.
 Hiding a relationship is to have shame about it.
-Being married to a woman and having the man on the side says that the male relationship is about sex, not love, with the exceptions noted above.
+Being married to a woman while having the man on the side sends a message that the male relationship is about sex, not love.
 Infidelity does not destroy relationships, dishonesty does.